 Airport >> airport bus >> T1 >> walk/bike >> Suriyadej Traffic Circle >> beach choice

-- Grab transport prices are usually hiked up, starting only from 300 Baht for a 5km distance, costing up to 600 Baht for a 20km distance.
+- Grab transport prices are usually hiked up, starting only from 300 Baht for a 5km distance, and 600 Baht for a 20km distance.

-- Only pay bus ticket to airport bus operators (usually after you’re seated on the bus).
+- Only pay bus tickets to airport bus operators (usually after you’re seated on the bus).

-Hopefully, these tips will help you on your upcoming journey to Phuket, or at least aid you to plan your next trip.
+Hopefully, these tips will help you on your upcoming journey to Phuket or help you plan your next trip.